-Work stoppage and death insurance, which we will call by its French name “Prévoyance” throughout this article, can be defined as insurance that supplements the income of the employee who can no longer work in the event of illness or accident, for example, or which pays a sum of money to the family in the event of the employee’s death.
+Sick leave and accidental death and dismemberment insurance, which we will call by its French name “Prévoyance” throughout this article, can be defined as insurance that supplements the income of the employee who can no longer work in the event of illness or accident, for example, or which pays a sum of money to the family in the event of the employee’s death.

 Complementary health insurance company (commonly called “Mutuelle”) pays the employee reimbursements of medical expenses in addition to the basic guarantees of Social Security.